*This post may contain affiliate links for which I earn commissions.*

-Anything that you deem to be useful in future could can go in here.
-Better to take up space than berating yourself later on, for not saving that piece of colorful brochure outlining your New Zealand trip itinerary.
+Anything that you deem to be useful in the future could go in here.
+Better to take up space than berating yourself later on, for not saving that piece of a colorful brochure outlining your New Zealand trip itinerary.

-Postcards, pamphlets, publicity materials, brochures, flyers, magazine advertisements and sales literature, all these can make their ways into your resource folder.
+Postcards, pamphlets, publicity materials, brochures, flyers, magazine advertisements, and sales literature, all can make their way into your resource folder.

 This way, you’ll have tons of material to start you off with your scrapbooking journaling and erase away your writer’s block.